LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: LR characterization

+In a similar way, we introduce the notion of arrangements of pseudolines of arbitrary genus (ribbons are now crosscaps) and we extend the related terminology~: mutations, isomorphism classes, side cycles, ($\Delta$-)chirotopes, and so on.
+Furthermore, exactly as we did for the collection of isomorphism classes of simple arrangements of pseudolines of genus $1$, we embed the collection of isomorphism classes of simple arrangements of pseudolines into the collection of isomorphism classes of arrangements of double pseudolines via the support of the isomorphism classes of thin arrangements of double pseudolines.
+Fig.~\ref{cuffarrang} shows an embedding in $3$-space of the tubular neighborhood of an indexed arrangement of two oriented pseudolines.

+Again, in this broader context, the classical LR characterization of chirotopes of arrangements of pseudolines of genus $1$ is a direct consequence of the two following theorems. \begin{theorem} The map which assigns to an isomorphism class of indexed arrangements of oriented pseudolines its $3$-chirotope is one-to-one and that which assigns its $5$-chirotope is (one-to-one and) onto. \end{theorem} \begin{theorem} The class of arrangements of pseudolines of genus $1$ is the class of arrangements pseudolines whose subarrangements of size at most $4$ are of genus $1$. \end{theorem}

-of an arrangement : the disk side of the green curve in the arrangement composed of the green and red curve and the disk side of the green curve in the arrangement composed of the green and black curve intersect the ribbon of the green curve into two distinct cuffs.
-(On the other hand disk and crosscap sides of the red and black curves are well-defined.) \end{example} \begin{example} Figure~\ref{noregcomplex} depicts an arrangement of three curves, obtained by adding two twists on the green curve of the configuration of Figure~\ref{noccside}.
+Before proving these theorems (and discuss improved versions of Theorems~\ref{uptofive} and~\ref{uptofour}) we give few examples of arrangements. \begin{example} Fig.~\ref{noccside}a depicts a family of three curves cellularly embedded in a Klein bottle (decomposed by the curves into $2$ digons, $2$ trigons, $6$ tetragons, $1$ hexagon and $1$ octagon) that fulfills condition (2) but not condition (3) of the definition of an arrangement of double pseudolines: the disk side of the green curve in the arrangement composed of the green and red curves and the disk side of the green curve in the arrangement composed of the green and black curves intersect the ribbon of the green curve in two distinct cylinders (on the other hand, disk and crosscap sides of the red and black curves are well-defined).
+Fig.~\ref{noregcomplex}b depicts an arrangement of three curves, obtained by adding two twists on the green curve of the configuration of Fig.~\ref{noccside}a.

 It is composed of $2$ digons, $6$ tetragons, $1$ octagon and $1$ dodecagon (the corners of the octagon are labeled with the numeral $8$ and those of the dodecagon by the letter $\gamma$).
 It lives in a double Klein bottle.
 Its node cycles are the same as those of the previous example, i.e.,